 My Path in Photography

-This rare opportunity gave me first-hand experience with a wide range of creative techniques and commercial setups like airbrushing and illustration, dbn were the first company to develop "neon" effects transforming images by sandwiching layers on a rostrum camera creating 'tron' like flashes of light around products or models, forming the perfect foundation for my own career as a professional commercial photographer.
+This rare opportunity gave me first-hand experience with a wide range of creative techniques and commercial setups like airbrushing and illustration, dbn were the first company to develop "neon" effects transforming images by sandwiching 10 x 8 e6 layers creating 'tron' like flashes of light around products or models.

 one of my first advertising commisions for tarmac